Independent media: Criminal defamation

 Efforts to curtail criminal defamation are still ongoing in many regions but the dangers from civil lawsuits with high costs and high risk are also rising, leading to a greater likelihood of bankruptcy of media outlets.
 Independence is weakened where the right of journalists to criticize public officials is threatened.
 A general assault on the media can lead to measures making journalists more frequently liable for publishing state secrets and their capacity to shield sources can be reduced.
 Delegitimizing the media makes it easier to justify these legal changes that make the news business even more precarious.

 Media capture

 Media capture refers to the full range of forces that can restrict or skew coverage.
 It has been defined as "a situation where the media have not succeeded in becoming autonomous in manifesting a will of their own, nor able to perform their main function, notably of informing people.
 Instead, they have persisted in an intermediate state, with vested interests, and not just the government, using them for other purposes."
-Mungiu-Pippidi considers that capture corrupts the main role of the media: to inform the public, with media outlets instead opting to trade influence and manipulate information.
-A distinguishing feature of media capture is the collaboration by the private sector.
-Cases abound across all regions of bloggers and citizen journalists putting a spotlight on specific issues and reporting on the ground during protests.
+Mungiu-Pippidi, one of the first to document the phenomenon, considers that capture corrupts the main role of the media: to inform the public, with media outlets instead opting to trade influence and manipulate information.
+This can involved converting editorially independent public media to state media, or even co-opting influencers to more covertly advance the narrative of an authoritarian regime.